BenDoyle/ComputerClubRPG/players/Bill Johnson.md

 ### Notes

+- Met the other players at the [[Wooly]].
+He had taken third eye recently, and saw a demon face.
+The rest party talked him down.
+- Lives in the South residences

-Personal Goals: To pass his veterinary exams, excel in clinical rotations, and eventually run his own clinic.
+- Personal Goals: To pass his veterinary exams, excel in clinical rotations, and eventually run his own clinic.
-Personality: Driven, compassionate, and slightly frazzled.
+- Personality: Driven, compassionate, and slightly frazzled.
 Bill puts others first but struggles with asking for help.
-Connections:
+- Connections
-Professors and mentors at the University of Guelph.
+  - Professors and mentors at the University of Guelph.
-A childhood friend or family member who helps him stay grounded.
+  - A childhood friend or family member who helps him stay grounded.
-A quirky roommate or study partner who brings comic relief.
+  - A quirky roommate or study partner who brings comic relief.